 Space the bulbs about 8 inches apart.
 Fill each hole with the soil and press it gently down.
 Water the ground thoroughly.

 Lilies love the full sun.
-If they are planted in the shade, the stems will stretch and lean towards the sun.
-When the lilies are in active growth, be sure to water them frequently.
+If they are planted in the shade, the stems will stretch and

 Additional care of lily plants involves removing the dead flowers.
 Be sure not to cut off more than a third of the stem.
 This can reduce the plant’s heartiness and longevity.
 If you are growing lilies for indoor arrangements only, it might be best to plant them in a chosen cutting garden, where you can plant fresh bulbs each year.